Aysuarex/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * **11. Multiply by using map**
   * [11-mutiply_list_map.py](./11-multiply_list_map.py): Python function that returns a list with all values multiplied by a number using `map`.
-  * Returns a new length of the same length has `my_list` with each value multiplied by `number`.
+  * Returns a new list of the same length as `my_list` with each value multiplied by `number`.
   * The initial list is not modified.
   * Without using loops or importing modules.